January 14, 2014.

 November 9, 2002.
 Still adding carols, a few at a time.
 About 20 were added in the last week.
 This weekend's big project is to nail down copyright dates, now that I see these are available from the U.S. Government's Copyright Office.
 In the first eight days of November, the site is averaging over 10,600 hits per day!
 Thanks to you all!

 A few statistics:

 October 30, 2002.
 32 Middle English carols have been added.
-To correctly see these carols, you will need to have both "Junius Modern" and "Old Blackletter" fonts installed on your computer.
-See Frequently Asked Questions (FAQ) for more details.
+To correctly see these carols, you will need to have both "Junicode" and "Old Blackletter" fonts installed on your computer.
+See Frequently Asked Questions (FAQ) for more details and links (or right-click on the two links above, and "save as").
 The site averaged 977 hits per day during this month, with over 30,000 for the month.

 October 26, 2002.
 A dozen or so carols from Appalachia were added last week.
 Work continues on 32 Middle English hymns and carols.

 October 11, 2002.
 The contents of William Sandys, Christmas Carols Ancient and Modern, have been fully incorporated, including the 6 French carols and tunes (the 100+ page introduction has not yet been incorporated).
 A two additional carols have been included from Heart Songs (1909), plus variations on four other carols previous acquired.

 October 2, 2002.
 I've started to incorporate the contents of William Sandys, Christmas Carols Ancient and Modern (1833).
 Check the Table of Contents to follow the progress.
 The text will include any of Sandys' notes and the sheet music printed by Sandys.
 Some of the earliest carols will require installation of a special font, "Junicode," to be viewed properly.
 For more details, see Frequently Asked Questions (FAQ).
 The site averaged 619 hits a day in September.

 September 31, 2002.
 The site has received over 5,000 hits.